-2.2.7.1 Breakage in the liquid column
+2.3.7.1 Breakage in the liquid column

-The most common fault encountered is the breaking of the liquid column, especially during transit.
+The most common fault encountered is the breaking of the liquid column, especially during transportation.
 This is most likely to occur in spirit (minimum) thermometers.
 Other problems associated with these thermometers are adhesion of the spirit to the glass and the formation by distillation of drops of spirit in the support part of the bore.

 A broken liquid column can usually be reunited by holding the thermometer bulb-end downward and tapping the thermometer lightly and rapidly against the fingers or something else which is elastic and not too hard.
 The tapping should be continued for some time (5 min if necessary), and afterwards the thermometer should be hung, or stood, upright in a suitable container, bulb downward, for at least 1 h to allow any spirit adhering to the glass to drain down to the main column.
 If such treatment is not successful, a more drastic method is to cool the bulb in a freezing mixture of ice and salt, while keeping the upper part of the stem warm; the liquid will slowly distil back to the main column.
 Alternatively, the thermometer may be held upright with its bulb in a vessel of warm water, while the stem is tapped or shaken from the water as soon as the top of the spirit column reaches the safety chamber at the top of the stem.
 Great care must be taken when using this method as there is a risk of bursting the thermometer if the spirit expands into the safety chamber.